 Global Affairs Canada

 Part of Global Affairs Canada, the Canadian Trade Commissioner Service (TCS) is a network of more than 1000 trade professionals working in Canadian embassies, high commissions, and consulates located in 150 cities around the world and across Canada.
 The TCS helps companies that are looking to export, invest abroad, attract investment or develop innovation and R&D partnerships.
-Through the Canadian International Innovation Program (CIIP), the Government of Canada supports collaborative industrial R&D projects with high potential for commercialization between Canadian companies and companies in partner countries including Israel, Brazil, China, and India.
+Through the Canadian International Innovation Program (CIIP), the Government of Canada supports collaborative industrial R&D projects with high potential for commercialization between Canadian companies and companies in partner countries including Israel, Brazil, China, India and South Korea.

 The Natural Sciences and Engineering Research Council of Canada (NSERC)